ZhijianZhou01/metav/README.md

 + if ```-r2``` is used, the output directory behind ```-o``` have to be <b>absolute path</b>.

-+ if an error is displayed, check whether the parameters are entered correctly or XML file is correctly configured.
++ if an error is displayed, please check the input parameters and XML file.

 ## 6. Output results